-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Diazonium Salts Chemical Reactions – 1”.
+This set of Class 12 Chemistry Chapter 13 Multiple Choice Questions & Answers (MCQs) focuses on “Diazonium Salts Chemical Reactions – 1”.

 1. In reactions of diazonium salts involving the displacement of diazonium group, the nitrogen escapes as _____

 Explanation: Nitrogen gas is liberated when diazonium salts are treated with suitable reagents so as to displace the N2+X– (X=anion) with an anionic group.
 This may or may not involve the production of another by-product.

 2. Identify the most suitable reagent for converting benzene diazonium chloride to chlorobenzene.

 Explanation: The Cl– nucleophile can be introduced in the benzene ring in the presence of Cu(I) ion which is produced by Cu2Cl2 in hydrochloric acid.
 This on warming with the diazonium salt will give chlorobenzene.

 3. Which of the following cannot be formed from Sandmeyer reaction on benzenediazonium chloride?

 Explanation: Sandmeyer reaction is used for the introduction of chloride, bromide and cyanide ions only in the benzene ring of diazonium salts, by replacing the diazo group.
 Iodobenzene is produced by another reaction.

 Explanation: When benzenediazonium chloride is treated with copper cyanide in aqueous potassium cyanide solution, benzonitrile is formed.
 This is also categorized under Sandmeyer reaction.